frisb/fdboost/README.md

 Includes utilities for encoding tuples with strongly typed values and a high performance range key counting method (thanks to Christophe Chevalier @Doxsense).

 This module is evolving speedily and further documentation and tests will be included over the coming days.

 All contributions are welcome.

 ## API activation

-fdboost has 3 alternative methods of activation, each of which returns a fuctionality enhanced version of a typical `fdb` module.
+fdboost has 3 alternative methods of activation, each of which returns a functionally enhanced version of a typical `fdb` module.

 Simple
 ```js